Seven lessons I wish I knew as a junior software engineer

 7. Share your journey

 Become a documentarian of what you do. - Austin Kleon

 Build a habit to document, curate, and share your work early in your journey.

 My biggest regret is not starting to capture and share what I learned earlier.
 Don't become the engineer who only consumes, contribute back!.
 Write that comment or appreciation in an article you like, publish that article that you were thinking of writing for a year, and sign up for that talk you are so afraid to give.
 There is always someone that can find your current challenges and ideas useful.

 Writing your ideas and learnings down and sharing them with other people will allow you to get feedback faster and develop a better understanding of a topic.
 I really like Thiago Forte's idea of building and sharing "intermediate packets".

-These are the lessons that have resonated the most with me.
-I hope you find them useful and they help you set the foundations for a long and fulfilling career as a software engineer.
+These are the lessons that have resonated the most with me over the last nine years.
+I hope you find them useful to set the foundations for a long and fulfilling career as a software engineer.

 What's the most important lesson you've learned since starting in tech as a junior engineer?
 Feel free to ping me at @portovep and share it with all of us.